EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Analysis

 \subsection{Impact of Training Data}

 Despite its high efficiency, EchoKV fundamentally requires training on a given dataset.
-We experiment with different types of training datasets to verify the robustness of our method.
-We select four categories of datasets for testing: long instruction dataset LongAlpaca \citep{bai2024longbench}, short instruction dataset Alpaca \citep{alpaca}, multi-turn instruction dataset ShareGPT \footnote{\url{https://huggingface.co/datasets/anon8231489123/ShareGPT\_Vicuna\_unfiltered}}, and a subset of pre-training dataset C4 \citep{2019t5}.
+We experiment with different training datasets to verify robustness.
+We test four datasets: long instruction dataset LongAlpaca \citep{bai2024longbench}, short instruction dataset Alpaca \citep{alpaca}, multi-turn instruction dataset ShareGPT \citep{sharegpt_chinese_english_90k}, and a subset of pre-training dataset C4 \citep{2019t5}.

 As shown in Figure \ref{fig:analy:dataset}, we train the lightweight network on four distinct datasets and perform a unified evaluation on LongBench.
-Evaluation metrics indicate no significant difference in training outcomes across different datasets, even on the noisier pre-training dataset.
-This also suggests that certain shared mapping relationships among attention heads are insensitive to the intrinsic data distribution, thereby validating the universality of inter-head KV cache similarity.
-In addition, while performance remains comparable, training durations vary across datasets due to differences in sequence length.
-Even in the absence of sufficient long-context data, we can rapidly train the lightweight network on short sequences (taking approximately 2 minutes on a single A100 GPU) and still achieve robust performance on long contexts.
+The resulting LongBench averages are highly comparable across these datasets, even on the noisier pre-training subset.
+This suggests that the lightweight predictor is primarily calibrating the model-specific similarity structure within the KV space, rather than relying strongly on the semantics of a particular training corpus.
+In addition, while performance remains comparable, training durations vary substantially due to sequence length.
+Even without sufficient long-context data, for the 7B model we can train the lightweight network on short sequences in roughly 2 minutes on a single A100 GPU and still obtain strong long-context performance.